m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 Nimda could spread via bulk email as an attachment.
 It copied itself across network shares.
 It installed an exploit code on webpages served by the web server running on the machine so that any browser that visited that webpage would become infected.
 It also scanned for the Code Red 2 backdoors.

-The interesting thing about the multimodal nature of the nimda worm is that signature-based defenses don’t necessarily help.
+The interesting thing about the multimodal nature of the nimda worm is that signature-based defenses don't necessarily help.

 For example, most of the firewalls passed the emails carrying nimda completely untouched.
-It was a brand new infection with an unknown signature, so scanners couldn’t detect it.
+It was a brand new infection with an unknown signature, so scanners couldn't detect it.

 This was the first instance of a worm that exploited a **zero-day attack**, which is when a worm first appears in the wild and the signature of the worm is not extracted until minutes or hours later.